gxwangdi/Leetcode/324-Wiggle-Sort-II/README.md

 I do not see any difference between this and WiggleSort.
-It is unsorted, but based on